Emmotes/ic_modron_library/docs/lucius.md

 {:/nomarkdown}
 </span>

 The Magic and Aerois cores are so far ahead of the Lawful core that they are really the only choices for Lucius.
-Choose whichever you have the more favourable pipes for.
+Choose whichever you have the more favourable pipes for - though it is worth noting that neither of them have any health nodes.

 {::nomarkdown}
 <span id="mixedUnaffDexTable" hidden>
 {:/nomarkdown}

 Remember that the Aerois, Dexterous and Lawful Cores have variable damage.
-Please see the [Variable Core Damage Information](/#variablesTab){:target="_blank"} tab for more detailed information.
+Please see the [Variable Core Damage Information](/ic_modron_library/#variablesTab){:target="_blank"} tab for more detailed information.

 {::nomarkdown}
 </span><span id="unaffTable">
 {:/nomarkdown}

 Remember that the Aerois and Lawful Cores have variable damage.
-Please see the [Variable Core Damage Information](/#variablesTab){:target="_blank"} tab for more detailed information.
+Please see the [Variable Core Damage Information](/ic_modron_library/#variablesTab){:target="_blank"} tab for more detailed information.

 {::nomarkdown}
 </span>